cloudhound-io/cfscan/README.md

 # cfscan
-cfscan is an open-source vulnerability scanner for Cloud Foundry, maintained by the good folks at cloudhound.io
+cfscan is an open-source vulnerability scanner for Cloud Foundry, maintained by the good people of https://cloudhound.io

 ## Installation